hoangthienan95/computer-vision-project/milestones/tech_report/Technology_Report.md

 <center>

-**Figure 18:** Sample instance segmentation results in 46 classes.
+**Figure 17:** Sample instance segmentation results in 46 classes.
 </center>
 <br>

-Consider the image below which was taken from the dataset and run through our model to provide detected predictions.
+The image below which was taken from the dataset and run through our model to provide detected predictions.
 The masks are presented as molded overlays where the green outlines represent the ground truth masks and the red outlines represent the predicted masks.
-We notice that in most instances the ground truth and predictions align fairly.
+We notice that in most instances the ground truth and predictions align fairly well.
 There are also instances where the model predicted what appears to be a bag between the two persons but is clearly a pattern from the background.
-The precision-recall curve for the same image and the confusion matrix also show that the model detected the objects with good accuracy in this particular instance.
+The precision-recall curve for the same image and the confusion matrix support the visual results that model detected the objects with good accuracy in this particular instance.

 <p align="center">
     <img src="images/sample_prediction1.png" width="400" />